Withdrawal from the European Union: Czech Republic

-Denmark (Dexit-Danexit)
+Denmark

 In the Danish Parliament, the national conservative New Right party opposes Denmark's membership in the EU.
 The ideologically similar Danish People's Party in principle opposes EU membership, but has since 2001 in practice supported pro-EU right-wing coalitions.
 The party's support of the common market and opt-in/opt-out solutions was reflected in the slogan Mere Danmark, mindre EU ("More Denmark, less EU").
 In 2020, the party proclaimed a strengthening of its anti-EU stance.
 The left-wing Red Green Alliance which is the 3rd largest party in the country, still officially opposes EU membership, but its members are divided on the issue.

 In the European Parliament, the Danish People's Movement against the EU was represented from the first direct elections in 1979 until 2019.
 The Unity List is a collective member of The People's Movement and used to only participate in European Elections as candidates for The People's Movement.
 At the 2019 EP Election the Unity List participated independently and gained a seat, in an electoral alliance with The People's Movement who lost their seat.
 Former MEP for The People's Movement Rina Ronja Kari resigned her personal membership of the Unity List.

 Opinion polls have mostly shown that Danes are pro EU membership, but eurosceptic.
 A 2018 opinion poll suggested that while a minority of Danes wanted withdrawal (12% "to a high degree" and 16% "to some degree"), a large majority were against abolishing the opt-outs (57 % against and 22 % for the euro; 42 % against and 30 % for defense cooperation; 47 % against and 22 % for judicial cooperation).
 A 2019 opinion poll showed that 37 % of voters of the New Right wanted withdrawal and other 50 % were eurosceptic ("remain in the EU, but the EU should have less influence on Danish conditions").
 Among voters of the Danish People's party, the numbers were 18% and 57%, and of the Unity List, 11% and 42%, respectively.
 In all other parties, withdrawal was supported by 5% of voters or less, but there was substantial euroscepticism (between 26 and 32%), although less among voters of the Social Liberal Party (15%) and The Alternative (20%).

 Occasionally, polls about a choice between the EU and a Nordic cooperation have shown equally divided support; a 2020 poll showed 39% support for each alternative.
 In a 2019 poll, the same question showed 42.7% support for the Nordic option and 40.5% for the EU option.